 Many of our employees are covered by federal maritime law, including provisions of the Jones Act, the Longshore and Harbor Workers Act, ("USL&H") and the Seaman's Wage Act.
 Jones Act laws typically operate to make liability limits established by USL&H and state workers' compensation laws inapplicable to these employees and to permit these employees and their representatives to pursue litigation against employers for job-related injuries.
-Because we are not generally protected by the limits imposed by state workers' compensation statutes, we have greater exposure for claims made by these employees as compared to employers whose employees are not covered by these provisions.
+Because in some cases we are not protected by the limits imposed by state workers' compensation statutes, we have greater exposure for claims made by these employees as compared to employers whose employees are not covered by these provisions.

-For example, in the normal course of business, we are party to various personal injury lawsuits.
-We maintain insurance to cover claims that arise from injuries to our hourly workforce subject to a deductible.
-Over the last several years, there has been an increase in suits filed in Texas due in large part to two Texas law firms aggressively pursuing personal injury claims on behalf of dredging workers residing in Texas.
-Aggressive medical advice is increasing the seriousness of claimed injuries and the amount demanded in settlement.
-During 2012, we recorded approximately \$3.6 million of expense for our self-insured portion of these liabilities.
+For example, in the normal course of business, we are a defendant in various personal injury lawsuits.
+We maintain insurance to cover claims that arise from injuries to our workforce subject to a deductible.
+During 2014, we recorded approximately \$2.4 million of expense for our self-insured portion of these liabilities.
 We believe our recorded self insurance reserves represent our best estimate of the outcomes of these claims.
-Should these trends persist; we could continue to be negatively impacted in the future.
+Should negative trends persist; we could continue to be negatively impacted in the future.